lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - schema_version field and documented evolution process.
 - Automated DQ checks and dead-letter handling.

-If you want, I can provide a ready-to-run sample pipeline: raw table DDL, PartiQL validation query, typed view definition, and an ETL INSERT that promotes validated rows.

 ## How do you avoid cross-join explosions and detect them early?
 Why cross‑join explosions happen (short)